anonymous6299/ReactEventManager/README.md

 # React Event Calendar Application

-This is the assignment submission for React Dev Internship as per the instructions.
+This is the GitHub repo for React App.

 ### Features integrated in the app are as follows:
 - Calendar using grid system